 - Included:

 - Malignant or unspecified tumours (SMQ)

-- All MedDRA terms for malignant or unspecified tumors
+- o All MedDRA terms for malignant or unspecified tumors

 - Malignancy related conditions (SMQ)

-- o Terms for malignancy related conditions
+- Terms for malignancy related conditions

 - Malignancy related therapeutic and diagnostic procedures (SMQ)

-- Terms for therapeutic and diagnostic procedures used to treat malignancies - Some of these procedures are also used for the treatment of nonmalignant conditions - Tumour markers (SMQ) - MedDRA terms related to tumor markers - For European Group on Tumour Markers, please reference the web site at http://ar.iiarjournals.org/content/27/4A/1901
+- Terms for therapeutic and diagnostic procedures used to treat malignancies

+- Some of these procedures are also used for the treatment of nonmalignant conditions

+- Tumour markers (SMQ)

+- MedDRA terms related to tumor markers

+- For European Group on Tumour Markers, please reference the web site at http://ar.iiarjournals.org/content/27/4A/1901

+- Excluded:

 - Cyst terms

 - Terms related to benign tumors

 - For Malignant or unspecified tumours (SMQ)

 - Terms for malignancy related conditions are excluded from this sub-SMQ.

 - Nevus terms are excluded.

-NOTE: In version 20.0, four additional sub-SMQs were added to Malignancies (SMQ) to further enhance specificity options for case identification: Haematological malignant tumours (SMQ) and Non-haematological malignant tumours (SMQ) were added as sub-SMQs of Malignant tumours (SMQ); Haematological tumours of unspecified malignancy (SMQ) and Non-haematological tumours of unspecified malignancy (SMQ) were added as sub-SMQs of Tumours of unspecified malignancy (SMQ).
-The entire hierarchy of sub-SMQs that comprise Malignancies (SMQ) is depicted in Figure 2-16.
+NOTE: In version 20.0, four sub-SMQs were added to Malignancies (SMQ) to enhance options for case identification: Haematological malignant tumours (SMQ) and Non-haematological malignant tumours (SMQ) were added to Malignant tumours (SMQ); Haematological tumours of unspecified malignancy (SMQ) and Non-haematological tumours of unspecified malignancy (SMQ) were added to Tumours of unspecified malignancy (SMQ).